angular/angular/adev/src/content/guide/http/making-requests.md

 }
 </docs-code>

-Within a component, you can combine `@if` with the `async` pipe to render the UI for the data only after it's finished loading:
+Within a component, you can combine an `@if` block with the `async` pipe to render the UI for the data only after it's finished loading:

 <docs-code language="ts">
 import { AsyncPipe } from '@angular/common';